Probing Heavy Dark Matter in Red Giants: Dark Matter Capture in Stars

 Once the total mass of captured DM particles exceeds the threshold $M_{\rm sg}$, the DM sphere becomes self-gravitating and dynamically unstable, which initiates gravitational collapses.
 The characteristic free-fall timescale is given by \bea t_{\rm ff} = \sqrt{\dfrac{1}{4 \pi G \rho}} = 1.09 \,{\rm sec} \, \rho_6^{-\frac{1}{2}}\,. \eea This timescale is typically much shorter than any relevant timescale associated with pressure-supporting interactions, which ensures that the DM configuration is indeed gravitationally unstable once the collapse condition is met.
 However, the collapse does not result in an immediate black hole formation; instead, the DM particles rapidly virialize on a timescale comparable to $t_{\rm ff}$.

 During this phase, DM particles gain increasingly high velocities, elevating their kinetic energy above the ambient core temperature.
 Subsequent collisions with stellar nuclei cause the DM core to dissipate energy and shrink further in size.
 This contraction continues until the DM velocity approaches $\sim 0.02\,c$, beyond which the nuclear form factor becomes strongly suppressed, significantly reducing the energy loss efficiency.
 Beyond this velocity, scattering could potentially disrupt nuclei, but this is beyond the scope of this paper.
-For analysis, we conservatively terminate the collapse process when the typical DM velocity reaches $v_{\rm cut} = 0.02\,c$.
+For analysis, we conservatively terminate the collapse process when the typical DM velocity reaches $v_{\rm cut} = 0.02\,c$ and do not consider black hole formation (and following heating via evaporation).
 The physical consequences of such a collapse, particularly in terms of energy deposition and heating of the surrounding stellar material, will be explored in the next section.